 Gould first began working at UTHealth in 1979 as professor and director of the division of cardiology, and was a founding director of the Positron Diagnostic and Research Center.
 He stepped aside from administrative duties in 1987 to focus clinically and scientifically on PET imaging and quantitative coronary arteriography for identifying segmental and diffuse coronary artery disease, measuring its severity and reversing it by vigorous risk factor modification.

 Gould has received various awards throughout his career.
 He was selected as the Hal Anger Memorial Plenary Lecture for the Society of Nuclear Medicine annual meetings in June 2017.
-Other honors include the International George von Hevesy Prize for Research in 1978, the George E. Brown Memorial Lectureship of the American Heart Association in 1990, the Simon Dack Award for Outstanding Scholarship in the Journals of the American College of Cardiology 2011 and the UT Presidential Scholar Award 2009.
+Other honors include the International George von Hevesy Prize for Research in 1978, the George E. Brown Memorial Lectureship of the American Heart Association in 1990, the Simon Dack Award for Outstanding Scholarship in the Journals of the American College of Cardiology in 2011 and the UT Presidential Scholar Award in 2009.
 Gould has been honored nationally by membership in the Association of American Physicians, the American Society of Clinical Investigation and the Board of Trustees of the American College of Cardiology.
 He served 11 years as an associate editor of Circulation and is currently on the editorial boards of major cardiovascular journals.
 He is past chairman of the Council on Circulation of the American Heart Association, and past president of the Houston Cardiology Society.

 - Written by Jonathan Garris, McGovern Medical School Office of Communications